 - Think about the long-term benefit of investing in your retirement that will make life easier in the future.

 - Focus on contributing regularly.
-The market will go up and down, but if you continue to invest you should be in a comfortable place when it comes to retire.
+The market will go up and down, but if you continue to invest you should be in a comfortable place when it comes to retiring.

 - A traditional 401(k) is a good option because it can reduce the amount you pay in taxes now, which may make it easier to continue investing when money is tight.

-How Does a Roth 401(k) Affect My Take Home Pay?
+How a Roth 401(k) Affects Take Home Pay

 - A Roth 401(k) allows you to avoid taxes on your investment earnings.